Techno-populism: Technocratic populism

 Technocratic populism is a combination of technocracy and populism that connects voters to leaders via expertise, and is output-oriented.
 Technocratic populism offers solutions beyond the right-left division of politics, which are introduced by technocrats and benefit the ordinary people.
-Examples of politicians in Western Europe who deployed technocratic populism are Giuseppe Conte and Emmanuel Macron, while Ciudadanos, Corbynism, Podemos and M5S are examples for analogous political movements.
-Techno-populism in sense of technocratic populism is sometimes termed techno-fascism, where political rights are only gained by technical expertise.
-Techno-fascism is a concept introduced by Janis Mimura to describe an authoritarian rule executed by technocrats.
+Examples of politicians in Western Europe who deployed technocratic populism are Giuseppe Conte and Emmanuel Macron, while Ciudadanos, Corbynism, Podemos, and M5S are examples for analogous political movements.
+Techno-populism in the sense of technocratic populism is sometimes termed techno-fascism, where political rights are only gained by technical expertise.
+Techno-fascism is a concept introduced by Janis Mimura to describe an authoritarian rule executed by technocrats that has more recently been used to describe the fusion of state and corporate tech power in the United States under the second Trump administration.

 Technological populism

 Technological populism is diagnosed in the case of blockchain platforms, which use the narrative of empowering ordinary people through decentralized decision-making process, facilitating anonymity of transactions, enabling trust without third parties and combating the monopoly of the financial system regarding money supply.
 Technological populism does not separate politics and technology, denies confidence in experts and moves technological decision making into public domain.
-According to Marco Deseriis, techno-populism in the sense of technological populism is the belief that popular self-government is achievable by means of digital media: Technopopulism is the belief that the "government of the people, by the people, for the people" (Lincoln 1953 [1863]) is achievable by means of information communications technology. [...]
+According to Marco Deseriis, techno-populism in the sense of technological populism is the belief that popular self-government is achievable by means of digital media: Technopopulism is the belief that the "government of the people, by the people, for the people" (Lincoln 1953 [1863]) is achievable by means of information communications technology. ...
 Technopopulism can also be understood in Foucauldian terms as an emerging discourse (Foucault 1972), that is, as a body of knowledge, norms, attitudes, and practices that arise from the hybridization of two preexisting discourses: populism and technolibertarianism.
-Even though these discursive practices are historically separate, I contend that they have begun to converge after the global financial crisis of 2008 as widespread frustration at the ruling elites' mishandling of the crisis sparked international protest movements, and propelled a new generation of "technoparties" such as the Five Star Movement in Italy, Podemos in Spain, and the Pirate Party in Iceland.
+Even though these discursive practices are historically separate, I contend that they have begun to converge after the 2008 financial crisis as widespread frustration at the ruling elites' mishandling of the crisis sparked international protest movements, and propelled a new generation of "technoparties" such as the Five Star Movement in Italy, Podemos in Spain, and the Pirate Party in Iceland.